 Another fabric that House of Dagmar used that has come under scrutiny is viscose. «We thought that, because it came from trees and wood, this material would be better for the environment.
-However, what we didn’t realize was that the chemicals used to make the tree fiber soft caused large amounts of pollution.
-We recently changed to using certified LENZING™ viscose which uses organic chemicals and closed water loop systems.».
-This mentality translates into the way that they run their business, aiming to grow it holistically and with the environment in mind.
+However, what we didn’t realise was that the chemicals used to make the tree fibre soft caused large amounts of pollution.
+We recently changed to using certified LENZING™ viscose which uses organic chemicals and closed water loop systems».
+This mentality translates into the way that they run their business.
+Aiming to grow it holistically and with the environment in mind.

 Karin’s aims for House of Dagmar go beyond their fashion house.
-She wants to see «change in the way that the fashion world functions; to turn it upside down and go back to the mentality of the 50s where they made one item to last.
-I would like for us to accept that we don’t need to have everything, rather we should use what we have».
-This change in behavior needs a period of transition and, with an increase in environmental awareness and consumer desire to move away from fast fashion, now might be a perfect time.
+She wants to see «change in the way that the fashion world functions.
+To turn it upside down and go back to the mentality of the 50s; where they made one item to last.
+I would like for us to accept that we don’t need to have everything.
+Rather we should use what we have».
+This change in behaviour needs a period of transition.

 Founded in 2005 by three sisters Karin Söderlind, Kristina Tjäder and Sofia Wallenstam.
 Their aims was to minimise the environmental shortcomings of fast fashion